 Depending on their school’s specific policies, students may use ACIS service work to satisfy community service requirements.
 All participants receive a certificate of completion for participating in an ACIS Service Learning project.

-ACIS offers 12 service projects in China, Costa Rica, Dominican Republic, Ecuador and Peru.
+ACIS offers 20 service projects in Latin America, Asia, Europe and North America.
 We’ve found that teachers who are interested in leading service learning tours generally want to customize their program to best suit their group.
-We make that easy, simply:
+We make creating a service learning tour simply:

-Sarapiquí Conservation Learning Center’s focus on both community development and ecological projects means your student volunteers will get the most out of their experience—including the chance to form friendships with other students.
-Begin with community-minded projects such as painting or grounds upkeep at local schools, followed by contributions to the local ecosystem and agriculture during reforestation work on area farms.
+Students will focus on both community development and ecological projects to help the area residents.
+You'll begin the day with community-minded projects such as painting or grounds upkeep at local schools, followed by contributions to the local ecosystem and agriculture during reforestation work on area farms.

 Connect with the local community during a homestay in El Roble, a rural town with a population of about 500, as you help improve its public resources during a service project.
 Projects will vary based on need, but may include working on a farm and cooking for a local family, painting school fences, and cleaning and painting the community center.

 Students have the opportunity to participate first-hand in the important conservation efforts undertaken by La Marina Wildlife Rescue Center Foundation in Aguas Zarcas.
 Through projects such as feeding the animals, collecting data or building new enclosures, you’ll learn about Costa Rica’s diverse and threatened animal population and help to rehabilitate the sick and injured creatures that are relying on the sanctuary for survival.